Powering Your Future

 Creating a clean and resilient energy future is a top priority for MRES and our members, and we are delivering affordable, reliable, and ever-increasing clean energy to our members and their customers.

-Over the past 15 years, MRES has added renewable and carbon-free resources to our power supply mix, including nuclear, wind and solar resources.
+For nearly two decades, MRES has added renewable and carbon-free resources to our power supply mix, including nuclear, wind and solar resources.
 In addition, MRES built a new hydroelectric power plant — the Red Rock Hydroelectric Project — near the member community of Pella, Iowa, that began commercial operation in June 2021.

 Approximately 45% of our members' power comes from renewable resources.